Daylight saving time in the Americas: Dominica

-The Dutch Caribbean Islands
+Dutch Caribbean Islands

 The Dutch Caribbean islands of Aruba, Bonaire, Curaçao, Saba, Sint Eustatius and Sint Maarten do not observe Daylight Saving Time.

-The French Caribbean Islands
+French Caribbean Islands

 The French Caribbean islands of Guadeloupe, Martinique, Saint-Barthélemy and Saint-Martin do not observe Daylight Saving Time.

 Haiti

 Haiti had reestablished Daylight Saving Time in 2012, following the US/Canada DST Rules, starting on the second Sunday in March and ending on the first Sunday in November.
 This was discontinued in 2016, but was re-introduced in 2017.

 Jamaica

 Jamaica previously used Daylight Saving Time, utilising the US and Canadian rules.
 The practice was followed from 1974 before being discontinued in 1983.